BUL - Update

 the Palestinian economy published over the past ten years.

-The French Consulate in Jerusalem has provided a small
+The French Consulate in Jerusalem has provided a

-The Institute of Community Partnership (ICP) transferred 120
+The Institute of Community Partnership (ICP) transferred 120 books

-books and various AV equipment to the library collection.
+and various AV equipment to the library collection.
 The books

 cover a variety of topics in business areas.

-These and many other contributions received from those who
+These and many other contributions received from

-those who provide these additions.
+grateful to those who provide these additions.ions.

 Br.
 Dominic Smith |